JetBrains/kotlin-web-site/docs/topics/compiler-reference.md

 Don't automatically include the default Kotlin/JS stdlib into the compilation dependencies.

+### -opt-in _marker_

+Enable usages of API that requires opt-in with an opt-in requirement marker with the given fully qualified name.

 ### -output _filepath_

 Set the destination file for the compilation result.
 The value must be a path to a `.js` file including its name.